apasulka/Viral-BONCAT-nanoSIMS/README.md

 #### Troubleshooting notes

 The R Markdown files in this repository make use of various R modules for data processing, plotting and modelling.
-All of these should be installed automatically when the first R Markdown file is knitted (if the knitting fails because of a missing package, please install it manually, an error will indicate which package could not be installed).
+If the knitting of an RMarkdown file fails because of a missing package, please install it manually, an error will indicate which package is missing.